• Menu

 The hair on the top of the head should be layered to around a length of 1 to 2 inches, with the front combed forward into short bangs.
 The back and sides are tapered.

-10. Undercut
+10. Undercut Hairstyles for Men

 A generic term more than a specific haircut, the undercut is a great way of cutting your hair, giving volume and shape to your head.